 Jess Ring by day has the exciting job as an employee benefits consultant.
 She can likely answer your questions around all things health insurance but to keep her sanity she loves to find time to be creative which has brought her here.
 She has recently gotten into storytelling and is thrilled to talk about anything that is not benefits related.
 Unless of course if you really need help with your benefits, come find her afterwards.

-Additional Performers include James Whittington, Becky Eldridge, Lindsay Eanet, and Neil Arsenty
+Additional performers include: James Whittington, Becky Eldridge, and Lindsay Eanet

 To Cut A Barber’s Hands